 Formed with the objective of bringing together all Christians who accept the authority of the Holy Bible and who subscribe to the cardinal doctrines of Christianity as set forth in the Apostles’ Creed, the Christian Federation of Malaysia (CFM) strives to unite the Christian community and to reinforce and extend, through dialogue and consultation, the areas of common agreement among the various Christian groups in Malaysia.

-One of CFM’s core objective is to promote fellowship among church leaders and communities throughout Malaysia.
-We do this by organising the National Christian Conference (NCC) once every four years.
-This is an opportunity for Church leaders and communities to come together to discuss, engage, and fellowship with each other by exchanging views on current issues within and without the Church.
+In pursuing its objective of enhancing Christian unity, CFM actively promotes fellowship among Church leaders and communities throughout Malaysia.
+Once every four years, CFM organises the National Christian Conference to provide an opportunity for Church leaders and communities to come together to fellowship with each other and to discuss, engage and exchange views on current issues, within and outside the Church.

-An integral aspect of this organisation is also to work with civil organisations in order to protect civil liberties in Malaysia.
-When deemed necessary, CFM issues statements on significant current issues arising from national and state policies (see our Resource page for past statements).
+CFM also works with civil organisations to protect civil liberties in Malaysia and when deemed necessary, CFM issues statements on significant current issues arising from national and state policies (click here for CFM Statements).